Griefberg/Griefberg.github.io/_posts/2018-01-01-how-to-calculate-ltv.markdown

 category: blog
 author: Griefberg
 externalLink: false
-hidden: true
+hidden: false
-description: Different methods of calculating LTV
+description: Understanding Customer Lifetime Value (LTV)
 # jemoji: '<img class="emoji" title=":ramen:" alt=":ramen:" src="https://assets.github.com/images/icons/emoji/unicode/1f35c.png" height="20" width="20" align="absmiddle">'
 ---

-There are plenty of articles about LTV calculations: it seems that every marketing company has written about it in their PR blogs.
-Despite this fact, it wasn't easy for me to find something that combines both theory and practice.
+There are plenty of articles about LTV to get a general overview of this term.
+However, if you want to go deeper, it could be quite difficult to understand what's behind these fancy formulas.
 That's why after reading 10+ articles about LTV I decided to try to aggregate all acquired knowledge in this paper.

 # What is LTV?
-The easiest way to understand this concept in theory is to look at customer cohorts.
-Cohorts term came to marketing from demography and generally means people who made some action during some time period (for example, people who married in 2015).
-When you compare cohorts, you could get some insights about the changes in people's behaviour.
-Now imagine that you have a food delivery business.
-In this case we could define a cohort like all customers who made their first order during, for example, a month.
-So, there are cohorts of June 2017, July 2017, etc.  Now if you want to get cohorts lifetime value you need to sum all expected returns from them:
+**LTV** is a sum of all returns a company expects to get from a customer during their current and future relationships.
+The easiest way to understand this concept in theory is to look at customers' cohorts.
+This term originates from a demographic study and generally means people who made some action during some time period (for example, people who married in 2015).
+We also could define a cohort like all customers who made their first orders within a month.
+So, there are cohorts of December 2017, January 2018, etc.  Now if you want to get a cohorts lifetime value you need to sum all expected returns from them:

 \begin{equation}
     \text{Cohort LTV} = \text{Cohort Gross Margin in Month 0} + ... + \text{Cohort Gross Margin in Month N + ...}
 \end{equation}

-Sure, you could sum just revenue flows, but it's more appropriate to use Gross Margin:
+Sure, you could sum revenue flows, but it's more appropriate to use Gross Margin:

 \begin{equation}
     \text{ Gross Margin = Revenue } * \text { Gross Margin % = Revenue } * \frac{\text{Revenue - COGS}}{\text{Revenue}}
 \end{equation}

 You could see the formula for Gross Margin above, but what's COGS?
-This is a cost of goods sold.
-If you don't know how to calculate it in case of your company, just ask guys from your financial department.
-Regarding the example of food delivery service, your Gross Margin could be just the sum of the commission your company gets from every order.
+This is a [cost of goods sold](https://en.wikipedia.org/wiki/Cost_of_goods_sold).
+For example, your Gross Margin could be just the sum of the commission your company gets from every order.

 If you look at Cohorts LTV formula above, the whole point is that we couldn't get accurate LTV but only try to predict it varying our aggregation assumptions.
-We could simplify it (and loose some accuracy, of course) in the following way:
+We could simplify it (and lose some accuracy) in the following way:

 \begin{equation}
     \text{ Cohort LTV = Cohort Size } * \text{R}_0 * \text{AGMPU}_0 +  \text{Cohort Size} * \text{R}_1 * \text{AGMPU}_1  +  \text{ ...} \\\